Pre-Pregnancy GP Visits: 6 Reasons to Plan With Your Doctor - Dr Natalie Fonda

 Almost all children born with these genetic conditions show no family history.
 Being the case, I’ll provide you with all the info you need and leave the screening decision in your capable hands.
 There’s no wrong or right choice.

-Genetic screening is conducted by sending off blood or saliva swabs for testing.
-Ideally, this is done before you fall pregnant.
-People who remain with the one fertile partner only need to be screened once.
+We conduct genetic screening by sending off blood or saliva swabs for testing.
+Ideally, we do this before you fall pregnant.
+People who plan to have multiple children with the same fertile partner only need to be screened once.

 In the event of a positive screening result, your options depend on whether you’re pregnant or not.
-Your GP can walk you through the choices.
+Your GP can walk you through your choices.

 Health information, health services and links